futuresuper/fs-website-2021/src/pages/blog/future-super-is-certified-carbon-neutral.md

 description: Climate Active has certified Future Super’s operations as carbon neutral from 2019
 ---
 This is a proud achievement for us.
 Future Super was founded so Australians could take climate action through the power of their superannuation.
-We’ve spent the last seven years directing over a billion dollars away from fossil fuel investments which then got us thinking now is the time to certify our own operations as carbon neutral in 2021.
+We’ve spent the last seven years directing over a billion dollars away from fossil fuel investments.
+In the meantime, we were keen to certify our own operations as carbon neutral in 2021.

 ## How we got there